The Top Outdoor Adventure Spots In Rapid City

 But it was also a remarkably good time.

 After all, I was ten when the first Jurassic Park movie came out, and who among us didn’t play with plastic dinosaurs as a kid?
-So while my hikes don’t usually involve dinosaur sculptures built in the 1930s, when an opportunity comes along to enjoy a day hike and check out some dinos, please count me in.
+So while my hikes don’t usually involve dinosaur sculptures from the 1930s, when an opportunity comes along to enjoy a day hike and check out some dinos, please count me in.

 The day that we wandered through Hanson-Larsen Memorial Park didn’t have as charming of weather — wind and snow may not be everyone’s cup of tea, but we still saw people riding, running, and walking their dogs.
 Like us, plenty of people will happily spend time outside, no matter what the weather has in store.